Death and state funeral of George VI: Funeral

-Behind them walked the kings of Denmark (Frederick IX), Greece (Paul) and Sweden (Gustaf VI Adolf) and the President of France (Vincent Auriol), at the head of a group of 20 foreign heads of state.
+Behind them walked the kings of Denmark (Frederik IX), Greece (Paul) and Sweden (Gustaf VI Adolf) and the President of France (Vincent Auriol), at the head of a group of 20 foreign heads of state.
 They were followed by the High Commissioners of Commonwealth states and the representatives of foreign delegations.
 Six carriages carried British and foreign female dignitaries after which were more members of the Royal Household, a detachment of the King's Flight, further foreign dignitaries and representatives of their armed forces.
 There followed the Band of the Corps of Royal Engineers and a police band, ahead of detachments from every police force in the country and representatives of the colonial police forces.
 The rear of the procession was made up of representatives from the fire services and the Civil Defence Corps.
 During the parade a 56-gun salute was fired, one round for each year of the king's life.
 Likewise, Big Ben was rung 56 times, one for each year of the king's life.

 Acheson, in a report to the United States House Committee on Foreign Affairs complained about the waiting around at the start of the day and the slow pace of the procession, which took 3 hours and ten minutes to reach the station.
-He commented on the silence and stillness shown by the crowd, who he called "solid, courageous, but tired people."
+He commented on the silence and stillness shown by the crowd, whom he called "solid, courageous, but tired people."

 The route was lined with soldiers, sailors and airmen of the British forces, standing with arms reversed.
 The procession passed along Whitehall, where the Cenotaph was saluted, and later passed through Hyde Park to Marble Arch and along Edgware Road.
 The party including coffin and carriage processed onto platform 8 at Paddington.
 The Queen's party dismounted to watch the coffin carried onto the royal train by eight guardsmen.
 The royal family boarded the same train and other guests followed in a separate one.
 The train was pulled by GWR 4073 Class locomotive 7013 Bristol Castle, though it carried the nameplates of classmate 4082 Windsor Castle.
 The latter was considered a more appropriate choice as it was named for the royal residence and had once been driven by George V but was unavailable on the day of the funeral.
 As a mark of respect the Royal Air Force was grounded during the time of the funeral.
 On one transatlantic flight from London to New York, in air during the time of the funeral, all of the passengers rose from their seats and bowed their heads in acknowledgement.